deep-learning-security/deep-learning-security.github.io/forum.md

 ---
 layout: page
-title: Deep Learning Security Research Forum
+title: Deep Learning Security Workshop
 ---

 # Overview

-The research forum aims to bring together researchers and practitioners, showcasing developments at the intersection of deep learning and security.
-The forum is part of a two-day [event](https://deep-learning-security.github.io/) in Singapore on Dec 14th and 15th, featuring leading experts working in this space.
+The research forum aims to bring together students, researchers and practitioners, showcasing developments at the intersection of deep learning and security.
+The forum is part of a two-day [event](https://deep-learning-security.github.io/) in Singapore on Dec 14th and 15th.
 This forum invites submissions for 'work-in-progress' or short research talks.
 Talks can include emerging hot topics, preliminary research results, practical problems encountered by industry practitioners, lessons